Tasmanian Planning Scheme

 The zone and overlay maps can be downloaded below:

-They can also be accessed via the City of Hobart: Proposed Tasmanian Planning Scheme application on the City maps webpage.
+They can also be accessed via the City of Hobart: Proposed Tasmanian Planning Scheme application map.

 Further information can be found on the Tasmanian Government Planning Reform website.